Yoast/yoast-test-helper/readme.txt

 Enhancements:

 * Adds a schema endpoint to any URL.
-Suffix the URL with /schema/ and you'll get only the Schema for that URL, pretty printed.
+Suffix the URL with /schema/ and you’ll get only the Schema for that URL, improving readability.
 * Adds option to overwrite the default thresholds of the indexables page.

 Other: